-Climate modelling predicts that over the next century, become hotter and drier, but with more intense rainfall events.
+Climate modelling predicts that over the next century, the Queenstown Lakes will become hotter and drier, but with more intense rainfall events.
 This will increase the risk of fire and extreme weather events such as flooding.
-The amount of snow is expected to reduce significantly16.
+The amount of snow is expected to reduce significantly.
 This has consequences for the resilience of infrastructure networks, along with implications for the location of urban settlement.
 Ensuring robust plans are in place to adapt to climate change is critical.